-Parts of Woodland View demonstrate the original precedent of the character area with roadside development accompanied with development behind, however the scale (28 houses) is uncharacteristic, as is the most easterly arrangement of 9 houses in a straight line facing an access road.
-Indeed, when viewed on plan, Woodland View looks as though the intention was to create something which resembled three separate developments.
-By delivering 28 units at once, the development contrasts with settlement character-whereas, a long phased development may have been more appropriate.
-Building line at Woodland View is informal, generally fronting access but with variation of offset.
+Parts of Newlands demonstrates the original precedent of the character area with roadside development accompanied with development behind, however the scale (28 houses) is uncharacteristic, as is the most easterly arrangement of 9 houses in a straight line facing an access road.
+Indeed, when viewed on plan Newlands looks as though the intention was to create something which resembled three separate developments, but by delivering 28 units at once, the development contrasts with settlement character - whereas, a long phased development may have been more appropriate.
+Building line at Newlands is informal, generally fronting access but with variation of offset.
 The most easterly row is uniformly aligned with formal offset behind gardens, with open boundaries and driveways.